Content Map Terms

 - Pale skin.

-- Craving substances that are not food (pica).
+- Craving substances that aren't food (pica).
 In particular, a craving for ice can be a sign of iron deficiency anemia.

 Other signs may include: